 If you have a time travel record, please consider this an invitation to mention it in a comment below.
 And mention how old you were when the connection was made between you and the record.

 FEATURED IMAGE: Rod Taylor as H.G.
-“George” Wells in of The Time Machine from 1960.
+“George” Wells in The Time Machine from 1960.
 There were very few science fiction movies good enough to justify a willing suspension of disbelief from fans of the genre in the 1960s.
 George Pal’s brilliant production of this Wells novel was a rare and wondrous exception—almost sixty years later and I can still recommend this movie to the discerning few among younger fans of the genre.